-→ Strategically link the programme with the main theme.
-The logic and the structure of the conference programme should also be revisited to ensure better navigation through the

-- → Invest resources and ensure upfront planning to guarantee quality speakers and avoid significant fluctuations in the quality of the sessions.
+- (a) Strategically link the programme with the main theme.
+The logic and the structure of the conference programme should also be revisited to ensure better navigation through the events.
+There are controversial and conflicting suggestions to reduce the number of events and to accept more events from the partners.
+A careful balancing act is required.
+However, it is recommended to reduce the number of events per day and consider mixing on-line with off-line solutions with strong preference to off-line ones, if pandemic situation permits. - (b) Invest resources and ensure upfront planning to guarantee quality speakers and avoid significant fluctuations in the quality of the sessions.
 While there are myriads of efforts and initiatives that might be interesting for any WUF, it requires a balancing act to provide space to those that are of high relevance to each specific WUF.
-This does not imply only 'big names' at WUF, it implies selection of events with clearly defined response to 'why' question. - → Preserve and enlarge the space for 'spontaneous' and 'unplanned' meetings of the WUF participants through networking events, coffee spaces, space to rest and socialize for both on-line and off-line arrangements.
+This does not imply only 'big names' at WUF, it implies selection of events with clearly defined response to 'why' question. - (c) Preserve and enlarge the space for 'spontaneous' and 'unplanned' meetings of the WUF participants through networking events, coffee spaces, space to rest and socialize for both on-line and off-line arrangements.

-Recommendation 10: Maintain strong focus on the problems of urban poor and create more space for grass root organizations Ensure WLIE is not drifting away from the problems of urban poor
+Recommendation 10: Maintain strong focus on the problems of urban poor and create more space for grass root organizations